 In November 2014 Africa Agenda held the Colorado-Africa Leaders’ Summit in Denver, an event that was inspired by the historic U.S.-Africa Leaders’ Summit organized by President Obama in 2014.
 The Colorado Summit brought together an estimated 100 leaders to discuss opportunities for business, trade, and education between Colorado and Africa.

 In November 2015, the organization held The State of the African Continent, a two-hour soiree to honor the African continent and reflect on its developments.
 The event brought together more than 100 community leaders, including Democratic Republic of Congo (DRC) presidential candidate Emmanuel Weyi.

-In 2015 Africa Agenda began working with University of Denver Department of English professor, Dr. Maik Nwosu on The Denver Africana Project, a year-long study of Denver’s African and African-American community.
+In 2015 Africa Agenda began working with the University of Denver Department of English professor, Dr. Maik Nwosu on The Denver Africana Project, a year-long study of Denver’s African and African-American community.
 As a part of this, we interviewed over 30 subjects about their experiences in the United States using a 12-point questionnaire.

 Meanwhile, student internships are an integral part of Africa Agenda’s mission and vision.
-More than this, mentorship, motivation, and inspiration are a part of who we and have become are an organization.
+More than this, mentorship, motivation, and inspiration are a part of who we are and have become are an organization.
 To this effect in 2015, 2016, and 2017 respectively Africa Agenda offered journalism internship opportunities to students from the University of Denver and Metropolitan State University of Denver.
-Some of our interns have gone to work for organizations such as CBS News, Devex, as well as the National Cooperative Business Association in Washington D.C.
+Some of our interns have gone to work for organizations such as CBS News, Devex, Peace Corps, as well as the National Cooperative Business Association in Washington D.C.

 Other notable things we have done include new organizations that have emerged such as Denver-based Africa Development Promise by way of inspiration from our work.
 Some of these organizations have now picked up the mantle of Africa awareness in Colorado and around the world.